Darna: Babaeng Demonyita

 Jackie Rice played Helga Demonyita, a powerful witch who preys on innocent children, in the 2009 TV series.
 She was possessed by the devil and like it she is closed red, has horns on her forehead and a long tail which she uses as a whip.
 She has a hatred over humanity.
 She uses voodoo dolls and can also control fire.
 She is invulnerable to bullets.
 She can also vanish into fire.

 Vladimir

 Vladimir is a vampire who was played by Akihiro Sato in the 2009 TV series.
 He appears to be a tall, dark and handsome man as described by Francesca.
 Like any vampire, he cannot stand the sun.

-Powers, abilities, and equipment

-Through the course of the franchise and comic releases, Darna's original powers include the following: